Loisir/loisir-web/README.md

 #### What is it?

 It is a decentralised P2P Social media platform for sharing infographic photos (or commonly known as memes) with the whole world.
-It is a Progressive Web App using React.

 The app is still a *Work in Progress*.